iarchangelneu/editcontent/README.md

-# Редактирование текстового контента с помощью VUE и firebase
+# Editing text content on a page with vue and firebase